-What Elements Make Up Team Alignment?
+What Elements are required for Team Alignment?

-When any of these three elements are out of alignment, the result is loss of efficiency, loss of productivity, loss of motivation and an unacceptable work product.
+When any of these three elements are out of alignment, the result is a loss of efficiency, loss of productivity, loss of motivation and an unacceptable work product.
 Team alignment is a critical success factor found in high performing teams.
-If you find your team is out of alignment your “job one” is to realign.
+If you see your team is out of alignment your “job one” is to realign.

 Steps to Contextual Alignment